codeslash21/Data_analysis_nanodegree/Pandas/pandas.md

 df.drop_duplicates(inplace=True) # this remove the rows where True comes as duplicacy.
 ```
 * `df['datetime'] = pd.to_datetime(df['datetime'])` to chage datatype to datetime.
+* By default, Pandas' std() function computes the standard deviation using Bessel's correction.
+Calling std(ddof=0) ensures that Bessel's correction will not be used.
+[Bessel's correction](https://en.wikipedia.org/wiki/Bessel%27s_correction)
+*